reactjs/react.dev/content/docs/context.md

 </Consumer>
 ```

 A React component that subscribes to context changes.

-Takes a function as the `children` prop that receives the `value` prop of the matching Provider.
-This function will be called whenever the Provider's value is updated.
+Requires a [function as a child](/docs/render-props.html#using-props-other-than-render).
+This function receives the current context value and returns a React node, and will be called whenever the Provider's value is updated.

 > Note:
 >
 > For more information about this pattern, see [render props](/docs/render-props.html).

 ## Examples